Diazinon is an insecticide, a product used to kill or control bugs. Poisoning can occur if you swallow diazinon.

 Bazinon poisoning; Diazol poisoning; Gardentox poisoning; Knox-Out poisoning; Spectracide poisoning

-Diazinon is a specific ingredient found in some insecticides.
+Diazinon is an ingredient found in some insecticides.
 In 2004, the FDA banned the sale of household products containing diazinon.

 - Low or high blood pressure